arkency/posts/posts/2016-02-17-testing-aggregates-with-commands-and-events.md

 No need to leave Slack anymore.

 Although the app is already "in production", new organizations can't start using it yet.
 The main reason was that I started from the middle with authentication by implementing the Github OAuth.
+This implementation requires Github permissions to read people organizations (because not all memberships are public).

 Before releasing it to public, I wanted to implement the concept of a typical authentication - you know - logins/passwords, etc.

 This is where I got sidetracked a bit.

 It's our internal project and not a client project, so there's a bit more freedom to experiment.
-As you may know, we talk a lot about going from legacy to DDD.
+As you may know, we talk a lot about [going from legacy to DDD](http://blog.arkency.com/2016/01/from-legacy-to-ddd-start-with-publishing-events/).
 That's what we usually do.
 It's not that often that we do DDD from scratch.
 So, the fuckups app core is a legacy Rails Way approach.
 But, authentication is another bounded context.
 I can have the excitement of starting a new "subproject" here.

 Long story, short, I started implementing what I call `access` library/gem.
 A separated codebase responsible for authentication, not coupled to fuckups in any way.